Making Room for Justice

-The symposium, Making Room for Justice: Crime, Public Safety & the Choices Ahead for Americans, will explore the challenges of reforming the criminal justice system as the nation heads into a presidential election year.
+The symposium, Making Room for Justice: Crime, Public Safety & the Choices Ahead for Americans, explored the challenges of reforming the criminal justice system as the nation headed into a presidential election year.

 Thanks to media attention and increasing community activism, a mainstream and bipartisan consensus for change has begun to emerge.
 But change will also require some difficult choices in areas for which a consensus is still elusive.
 Can our national debate make room for a real discussion of justice?

-Topics on this year’s agenda include federal and state perspectives on sentencing reform, a review of the President’s Task Force on 21st Century Policing (one year later), and the future of community-police relations.
+Topics on the 2016 agenda include federal and state perspectives on sentencing reform, a review of the President’s Task Force on 21st Century Policing (one year later), and the future of community-police relations.

 Other speakers include: Al Blumstein of Carnegie Mellon university; Christine Coulter, Deputy Commissioner of the Philadelphia Police Department; Hassan Aden, research director at the International Association of Chiefs of Police; Sen. Gerald Malloy, chair of South Carolina’s Sentencing Reform Oversight Council; Prof. Janice Johnson-Dias, Assistant Professor, John Jay College and co-founder, GrassROOTS Community Foundation; and Keir Bradford-Gray, chief defender of the Philadelphia Defender Association.